-- How is it used?
+How is it used?
 Drinking coconut water is a pleasant way to hydrate and re-hydrate but has generally not been shown to be better than water in this regard.
 Although preliminary research suggested a possible role for coconut water in preventing kidney stone formation, this has not been proven in people.
-See What It Does.
+See How It's Used.

 What It Is: